IBM/ibm-licensing-operator/README.md

 kubectl delete clusterserviceversion ${csvName} -n ${licensingNamespace}
 ```

-<b>4.
-Delete CRD</b>
+4. **Delete Custom Resource Definition (CRD)**

-Delete custom resource definition
+Delete the custom resource definition with the following command:

 ```bash
 kubectl delete CustomResourceDefinition ibmlicensings.operator.ibm.com
 ```

-<b>5.
-Delete OperatorGroup</b>
+5. **Delete Operator Group**

-If you also have other subscriptions tied with that operatorGroup do not delete it.
+**Note:** If you have other subscriptions that are tied with that operatorGroup do not delete it.
-IBM Licensing Operator should be uninstalled now but you can also cleanup operatorgroup you created for subscription:
+IBM Licensing Operator is now uninstalled.You can also clean up the operatorgroup that you created for subscription by using the following command:

 ```bash
 licensingNamespace=ibm-common-services